savilaf/clockify-job/README.md

 1. Run `clockify-start` from your terminal
 2. Run `clockify-finish` from your terminal

-Additionally you can set your `Clockify Start` App run at log in at System preferences -> User & Groups -> Login Items
+Additionally, if you use `shutdown` and not `sleep` when leaving: you can set your `Clockify Start` App run at log in at System preferences -> User & Groups -> Login Items

 ## TODO
 - Finish Finish script for app